nataliatesarova/python_project3/README.md

 ## Manual Testing
 Extensive manual testing was performed on the the menu-driven interface to manage an employee data system, with special emphasis placed on validating user input and performing error checking to guarantee that the user is provided with appropriate feedback at all times.

-The user is welcomed to a menu of 4 options with clear instructions to choose a number, or restart the program with the run program button.
+The user is welcomed to a menu of 5 options with clear instructions to choose a number, or restart the program with the run program button.
 If an invalid choose is inputted the user is returned with the message 'Invalid option selected.
 Please try again'.

-The get employee data function offers instructions on how to enter data, along with an example.

 The validate data function was used to validate the data entered by the user.
 It checks if the number of columns entered is equal to 9.
 If the new employee is added or current employee edited correctly the user is returned with the confirmation message 'Employee data added successfully' and 'Editing success' respectively.